sleede/fab-manager/CONTRIBUTING.md

 Feature requests are welcome.
 But take a moment to find out whether your idea fits with the scope and aims of the project.
 It's up to *you* to make a strong case to convince the project's developers of the merits of this feature.
 Please provide as much detail and context as possible.

+Please note also that [the forum](https://forum.fab-manager.com) is probably a better place for discussing about feature requests.

 <a name="pull-requests"></a>